 What if I'm nervous about screening?

 Anxiety about cervical screening is extremely common and entirely understandable.
-Here are some things that can help:
+In my practice, I spend time before the examination talking with each patient about what to expect, and I never rush.
+Here are some practical things that can help:

 What about the HPV vaccine?